epam/ebpf-fix-latency-tool/README.md

 **Summary**

 `fixlat-kfifo` is a lightweight eBPF-based latency measurement tool designed to correlate inbound and outbound FIX protocol messages **entirely inside the Linux kernel**.
 It observes TCP packets on a given interface and matches messages by FIX Tag 11 (Client Order ID).
-For each correlated request–response pair, it computes latency (in microseconds) and updates an in-kernel **log2 histogram**.
+For each correlated request–response pair, it computes latency (in nanoseconds) and updates an in-kernel **log2 histogram**.
 The histogram can be periodically read and reset from user space, allowing real-time latency distribution tracking with near-zero overhead.

 This version adds a **bidirectional IP + TCP port filter**, so only traffic to/from a specific host and port pair is analyzed.
 The filter can be disabled by setting IP or port to zero.